miklevin/MikeLev.in/_posts/2025-03-03-out-of-steam-adenosine.md

 yesterday deciding where I'm going directionally with my FastHTML web framework but ran out of steam around 9:00 PM and got ready for bed.
 I probably didn't fall asleep until around 11:00 PM, and here I am at 6:30 AM the next morning, typing away.

+### Brain-Boosting Breakfast: The Power of Smoked Salmon

 The adenosine is cleared out of my brain, and I'm giving it an extra hit of caffeine.
 I also need to get some classic nutrition into my body, and I'll probably have some lox (smoked salmon), which is one of those brain superfoods full of all the good omega-3 fatty acids, high-quality protein, and essential vitamins and minerals.
 These nutrients support brain function, potentially enhancing cognitive performance and memory.
 The protein will help stabilize my blood sugar levels, providing sustained energy throughout the morning.
 Norwegians know this!
 And it is why so many people take fish oil pills.
 Just eat lox.

+### Electrolytes and Vitamin C: The Perfect Pairing

+Oh, and on a related note, you know how smoked salmon is salty?
+That means you're getting electrolytes which help the water that you drink really get into your body (prevent dehydration).
+That's the basics of Gatorade (saltwater), but it doesn't have to be disgusting.
+In fact, after getting the lox superfood in your body (you don't need so much bagel), the best thing to do is dose it with vitamin C. Have you ever craved orange juice after lox?
+That's not just the saltiness.
+Your body needs a particular amino acid that the body doesn't provide to make the best use of the fish protein (vitamin C), to absorb iron and build other tissues.

+### The Optimal Morning Fuel Strategy

+So the ideal getting started is a little bit of lox, orange juice (or spinach and the like) and a cup of coffee.
+Be careful with the carbs (bread).
+That's not something that's in our natural diets, and they tend to make you fat (excess energy like raw sugar).
+Bread is sugar pretending to be meat.

 ## YAML and Text-Based Configuration